nicholas art gallery naggar (1)

 Is It Worth Visiting?

 I think it is, unlike Naggar Castle.
-I visit art galleries or museums for two reasons… to know just as much about the life of the person or personalities they’re dedicated to as what they actually did.
+I visit art galleries or museums for two reasons… to know just as much about the life of the person or personalities they’re dedicated to as what they did.
 I know it may sound a little absurd, or confusing rather, but that’s me.

 During my visit to Nicholas Roerich Art Gallery, in Naggar, I got enough vibe to find myself surrounded by the life of Roerich.
 His original art was hanging in his once-private house.
-The recreation of his house, including his master-room and others, was quite descriptive too.
+The recreation of his house, including his master room and others, was quite descriptive too.

-I personally loved how the entire place also created a fine balance between Roerich’s professional achievements and his personal life.
+I loved how the entire place also created a fine balance between Roerich’s professional achievements and his personal life.

 naggar town